The need for a professional caregiver

 The way the professional caregiver behaves himself is often a good indicator of how he will serve the client.
 You must expect a professional caregiver to be clean, honest and reliable.
 They should be on time, dressed neatly and ready to serve according to the agreed schedule, according to Home Instead.

 While it is common for friendships to be created between family members, natural caregivers, clients and professional caregivers, it is not acceptable for them to share their personal problems or needs.
-According to Home Instead, you must expect is a friendly relationship, both amicable and professional, with the caregiver.
+According to Home Instead, you must expect is a friendly relationship, both amicable and professional, with the professional caregiver.

 4. In-depth and continuous training of professional caregivers